-The Options - TX REH screen allows the condition switching for the system to be set up.
+The OPTIONS-TX REH screen allows the condition switching for the system to be set up.
 Functions can be set to be active, or not, in any of the three states.
-This can significantly reduce the risk of human error, making the whole system a more robust, less stressful, user friendly environment for operators to work in.
+This can significantly reduce the risk of human error, making the whole system a more robust, less stressful, user friendly environment in which to work.